Description

 - Report serious adverse events to institutional review board

-- Maintain detailed records for regulatory compliance
+- Keep detailed records for control compliance

-- Contribute to post-marketing surveillance
+- Add to post-marketing surveillance

 Summary: